psanders/fonos101/README.md

 ## Overview

-In this demo, I will show how to create a basic SIP Network and a Programmable Voice Application.
-We will then use the SDK to generate a call to phone number on the PSTN.
+In this demo, I will show how to create a SIP Network and a Programmable Voice Application.
+We will then use the SDK to generate a call to a phone number on the PSTN.

-> Please keep in mind that this is an early version of the platform, so issues might occur.
+> Please keep in mind that this is an early version of the platform.
+Issues might occur.

 ## Login into the platform

-Use the credentials you received gain access to the platform.
+Use the credentials you received to gain access to the platform.
 You can gain access with:

 ```bash
 $ fonos login